griffey999/test0219/README.md

   "configdata.h"
   config.h is the definition of the calibrated parameters and function calls to access the parameter.
   "configdata.h"
-  car6view.h is a standard c class definition.
+  car6view.h is a standard C++ class definition.
 -----------------------------------------------------------------------------------------------------------------------------
 3. Sample Image (the image is captured with dedicated fisheye. ) A fisheye 180 degree image .
 To simulate car rear view and accordingly to output six view angle scenes .